Western Morning News safari feature

 As Zambezi Safari & Travel prepares to celebrate 21 years in the African safari business,

-Philip Bowern talks to owners Trish and John Berry to discover what drives their passion…
+Philip Bowern from the Western Morning News met up with owners Trish and John Berry to discover what drives their passion…

 Not many Zimbabweans who left the country as a result of the activities of the African dictator Robert Mugabe have much to say about him that is positive.

 But in a bizarre way the ageing leader, responsible for presiding over what many see as a cruel and murderous regime, did John and Trish Berry, Chris Worden and Craig MacRae founders and owners of the South Devon based Zambezi Travel and Safari Company, a favour.

 John and Trish, running a successful safari business in Kariba realised the Mugabe regime was turning distinctly ugly.
 As pioneers of the Internet revolution and with a database of clients and funds open to potential seizure by the regime – plus two young children to worry about – they knew they had to get out.